WebBreacher/WhatsMyName/README.md

 * [Recon-ng](https://github.com/lanmaster53/recon-ng) - The **Profiler Module** uses this project's JSON content.
 * [Spiderfoot](https://github.com/smicallef/spiderfoot) uses this in the **sfp_account** module.
 There is also [this video](https://asciinema.org/a/295923) showing how to use this project using the Spiderfoot Command Line Interface (CLI).
 * [sn0int](https://github.com/kpcyrd/sn0int) downloads and uses the JSON file in the [kpcyrd/whatsmyname](https://sn0int.com/r/kpcyrd/whatsmyname) module, see https://twitter.com/sn0int/status/1228046880459907073 for details and instructions.
+* [WMN_screnshooter](https://github.com/swedishmike/WMN_screenshotter) a helper script that is based on `web_accounts_list_checker.py` and uses Selenium to try and grab screenshots of identified profile pages.

 ## Content